The 10 most innovative health companies of 2020

 For using AI to spot brain hemorrhages before they become serious

 Zebra Medical develops artificial intelligence to help doctors carry their heavy workload and make the best diagnoses possible for patients.
-Zebra’s Multi-Modality AI Triage Solution, which alerts doctors to suspected internal bleeding 80% faster than previously possible for both head CT scans and chest x-rays, received FDA approval last spring.
+Zebra’s Multi-Modality AI Triage Solution, which identifies suspected internal bleeding faster than previously possible for both head CT scans and chest x-rays.
+The company has received 4 FDA clearances to date.

 Read more about Fast Company’s Most Innovative Companies: